 In P2, the kidnapped heroine Plays Possum after losing a game of chicken, and jabs her kidnapper in the eye with a sharp object when he checks to see if she's dead.

 At the very beginning of the climactic shootout at the end of True Romance, Christian Slater's character is hit with a bullet that grazes his eye.
 Originally this was going to outright go through his eye and kill him, but ultimately this was changed to said Disney Death in order to give the film a happier ending.

-In the first Iron Man, terrorist leader Raza attempts to torture Tony Stark's fellow captive Yinsen by shoving a steaming hot metal poker through his eye.
+In Iron Man 1, terrorist leader Raza attempts to torture Tony Stark's fellow captive Yinsen by shoving a steaming hot metal poker through his eye.
 Although Raza is ultimately persuaded against this, just seeing how close the poker is to Yinsen's eyes is enough to make anyone a bit squeamish.

 In Spider-Man 2, this is the cause of Rosalie Octavius' death, thanks to Dr Octavius/Dr Octopus' experiment.
 A glass window shatters in front of her, leading thousands of shards of glass to go flying in her direction - we see the reflection of the glass in her eye just before it enters, killing her.

 Subverted in "Journey to the Far Side of the Sun" (a.k.a.
 "Doppelganger").
 In the pre-titles sequence, Dr. Hassler (Herbert Lom) goes into his bathroom and pulls out one of his own eyes.
 It's quickly revealed that it's a false eye, concealing a miniature camera.

 In Warlock a seer offers her assistance helping the Warlock find what he is missing.
 He takes her up on the offer, literally, by taking her eyes.
 Later, you can see the eyes, with some of her optic nerves still attached, moving in the direction of the Warlock's book.